ddolab/computing-resources-guide/README.md

 The above command will create 10 jobs, each with a different value of `a` ranging from 1 to 10.

+The status of submitted jobs can be tracked in a variety of ways.
+One user-friendly way to do so is to use the interactive resource [Open OnDemand](https://ondemand.msi.umn.edu/).
 <a name="parallelizing-in-julia"></a>
 ## Parallelizing in Julia
 The concept discussed in this section should not be confused with a job array.
 While job arrays facilitate running the same job on different nodes with unique job IDs, here we are trying to run a single job with parallel execution of its components, specifically certain parts of the code.
 For example, in decomposition algorithms, this approach can help parallelize subproblems.